whatcodehaveyougit/Swift-UI-Course-Waracle/WeekTwoSwiftUi - Project/README.md

 }

 ### Moving to new screen: NavigationLink(destination: "here")

+Important to wrap this in a NavigationView ** that was a bug for a while!

 To move to  new screen we use the navigationLink syntax.
 The destination must be a file which we create, in this case its name is MovieView.